Indre-V/animation-quiz/README.md

 The Ultimate Animation quiz offers an opportunity to test knowledge at three levels in animation including cartoons.

-Every question has 20 second timer.
+Every question has a 20 second timer.
+Quiz users have 10 questions to challenge themselves.

 Players have the option provide feedback to website creators.